-Step 3: Disability Claim Attorneys on Qualifying for Tulsa OK Social Security
+Step 3: Tulsa Disability Claim Attorneys Discuss Qualifying For Tulsa Social Security Benefits

 At this step of the sequential disability evaluation, the Social Security Administration (SSA) must determine if your impairments meet or equal an impairment in the “listings”.
 This term describes an official list of very severe impairments in the regulations.
 It would not be practical to describe all of the listed impairments within this website.
 Instead, our disability attorneys provide a basic overview as to the nature of these impairments.
 We then explain the manner in which the SSA evaluates these disability claims.